bseltz-cohesity/scripts/python/createSMBView/README.md

 * -f, --fullcontrol: principal to grant full control (can be used multiple times)
 * -q, --qospolicy: defaults to 'Backup Target Low' or choose 'Backup Target High', 'TestAndDev High' or 'TestAndDev Low'
 * -s, --storageDomain: name of storage domain to place view data.
 Defaults to DefaultStorageDomain
-* -i, --whitelist: ip address to whitelist (can be used multiple times)
+* -i, --whitelist: ip (and optional description) address to whitelist (can be used multiple times)